muhammad-fiaz/StableGuard/README.md

 # StableGuard

-StableGuard is an AI-powered application designed to detect whether a given image or video is AI-generated, such as those created by stable diffusion models and other AI techniques.
+StableGuard is an AI-powered application designed to detect whether a given image or video is AI-generated, such as those created by stable diffusion models and other AI tools.

+> **Note:** This project is still in development and may not be fully functional.

 ## Features
 - Detects AI-generated images and videos